Apple Valley Guitar and Piano Academy

-The term "una corda" pedal was devised when pianos had a maximum of two strings per key, which is all their all-wooden frames could handle without a cast-iron plate.
-When the pedal was engaged, only one ("una") string ("corda") of the two was struck by the hammer.
+The term "una corda" was devised when pianos had a maximum of two strings per key.
+When the una corda pedal was engaged, only one ("una") string ("corda") of the two was struck by the hammer.

-Composers sometimes place the words "una corda" in the music when they want this pedal used.
+Nonetheless, later composers may use the words "una corda" in their music when they want this pedal used.
 When they want it released, the term "tre corda" ("three strings") may appear.
 Another possible term is "tutte corde" ("all strings").

 THE SOSTENUTO PEDAL

-The middle pedal on three-pedal pianos is called "sostenuto".
+The middle pedal on three-pedal grand pianos is called "sostenuto".
 If one or more keys are played and this pedal is immediately depressed, a mechanism inside the piano props up their dampers.
-Thus, when the fingers release these keys, the notes continue to sustain as long as the pedal stays down.
-Other keys played later, however, are not sustained, and are dampered as soon as their keys are released.
+Thus, when the fingers release these keys, the notes continue to sustain as long as the sostenuto pedal stays down.
+Other keys played later are not sustained, and are dampered as soon as their keys are released.

-Use of the sostenuto pedal is rarely indicated in classical piano music, but Debussy was one notable exception, in his work "Pagodes".
+Use of the sostenuto pedal is rarely indicated in classical piano music.
+Debussy was one exception, in his work "Pagodes".
 Another is Rachmaninoff.